Septic Shock in Babies

 - Major organ problems

-When sepsis progresses to septic shock, the baby may have severe heart and vascular problems like:
+When sepsis progresses to septic shock, the baby may have severe heart and vascular problems that prevent blood flow to the tissues.
+These issues which can cause organ damage include:

 - Very low blood pressure